jidongxiao/networksecurity/labs/tls/README.md

 ### Requirements

 In this lab, we assume your employee Bob has secretly downloaded some files into your network, but fortunately your wireshark has captured the suspicious traffic for you to analyze.
-You can download the capture file named forensics.pcapng from here: http://cs.boisestate.edu/~jxiao/cs333/info/tls/forensics.pcapng.
+You can download the capture file named forensics.pcapng from here: [forensics.pcapng](forensics.pcapng).
 Your goal is to find out the files (and their contents) Bob has downloaded.
 (Note that 10.142.0.3 is the private ip address assigned to Bob in your network.)

 ### Setup